- Find a Trail

 - About Us

 - Get Involved

-If you are accessing the trail from what I consider to be the beginning of it, in Hungry Horse, take a right off of Hwy 2 onto the 1st street you come to located on the right, which is Southfork Drive.
+If you are accessing the trail from the southern end of the main route in Hungry Horse, take a right off of Hwy 2 onto the first street you come to located on the right, which is South Fork Drive.
 Having done that, make an immediate left onto Hungry Horse Boulevard.
-Ahead of you you will see a large paved parking lot, park on the grassy side of the parking lot anywhere between Southfork Drive and Mountain Drive.
-The conveniences and accommodations on this main street through Hungry Horse, and for the next 10 miles, are too numerous to mention here.
-Let’s just say that you will never be far from your next bottle of water, pint of beer, bed, or campground.
+Ahead of you, you will see a large paved parking lot; park on the grassy side of the parking lot anywhere between South Fork Drive and Mountain Drive.
+The conveniences and accommodations on this main street through Hungry Horse (and for the next 10 miles) are too numerous to mention here — let’s just say that you will never be far from your next bottle of water, pint of beer, bed, or campground.